 Examining past situations that might have gone bad to problem-solve or to learn from what happened, can be beneficial.
 However, becoming preoccupied with thinking and examining bad situations isn’t, which is often referred to as rumination.
 Getting lost in thoughts like this is rarely useful because there’s nothing that can be done to change what happened, thus wasting time and effort on this is just you torturing yourself.
 Ruminating like this is a common habit of someone being affected by anxiety, and will affect your quality of life.

-I experienced this issue myself, overanalysing events that happened to me from decades ago.
+I experienced this issue myself, overanalysing events that happened to me decades ago.
 It was so bad that I was unable to sleep because my mind would be consumed with these thoughts.
 Thus, if you’re experiencing this preoccupation when you’re trying to sleep, then it’s likely you have anxiety and unresolved issues that need addressing.
 For me, it was processing the past trauma that I needed to resolve to stop me from being an insomniac.

 If you’re finding that you’re in need of more reassurance and external validation than usual, then this could be a sign that you’re suffering from anxiety.
 In an ideal world, we’d all focus on internal validation to make ourselves feel good about ourselves.
 With conditions like anxiety, but also with conditions like borderline personality disorder as well, external validation is more important.
 For the most part, it’ll just mean that you’ll rarely feel happy with your efforts.
-However, it can also lead to situations where you can be taken advantage through codependency, abuse, and being a people-pleaser.
+However, it can also lead to situations where you can be taken advantage of through codependency, abuse, and being a people-pleaser.

 Another sign you might be feeling anxious is if you start to develop fears about things you hadn’t had a fear of before.
-I once developed a temporary anxiety about walking near rivers and canals, that caused me to have anxiety attacks and tunnel vision whenever I was near a body of water.
+I once developed a temporary anxiety about walking near rivers and canals, which caused me to have anxiety attacks and tunnel vision whenever I was near a body of water.

 If you’re making up excuses to avoid social situations, especially situations you’d normally engage in with no issues, then that too is a sign of anxiety.
 So, have you noticed any reluctance to interact with others in social situations?

 As always, leave your feedback in the comments section below.
-Also, feel free to share your experiences with anxiety and the early warnings signs of anxiety noticed in the comments section below as well.
+Also, feel free to share your experiences with anxiety and the early warning signs of anxiety noticed in the comments section below as well.
 If you want to stay up-to-date with my blog, then sign up for my newsletter below.
 Alternatively, get push notifications for new articles by clicking the red bell icon in the bottom right corner.